gbarkerz/AccessibleSolitaire/README.md

 Cards are moved from the upturned card pile, or the dealt card piles, until all four target card piles have been built up and the game is won.
 If it is not possible to make any more moves which help to build up the target card piles, the game cannot be won and you would restart the game.

+Figure 1: A solitaire game running on iOS with various cards moved between the three main areas of the game.
 ![iOS: A solitaire game in progress with various cards moved between the three main areas of the game.](/ReadmeScreenshots/AccessibleSolitaire_DefaultGame_iOS.jpg)

+Figure 2: A solitaire game running on Android with various cards moved between the three main areas of the game.
 ![Android: A solitaire game in progress with various cards moved between the three main areas of the game.](/ReadmeScreenshots/AccessibleSolitaire_DefaultGame.jpg)

 ## Size of things shown in the game